 Drive California Highway 1 with windows down and feel ocean breezes ruffle your hair as you soak in the spectacular views.
-Hike scenic coastal trails in Point Lobos State Reserve or Garrapata State Park, or stroll in the shade of the redwoods in Pfeiffer Big Sur State Park.

 Enjoy sunset at beautiful Pfeiffer Beach: walking on the silky-soft sand here is heaven.
 Chase waterfalls if you feel like a more active walk: from McWay Falls to Salmon Falls, you will find some of California’s most beautiful waterfalls in Big Sur.

 Book a spa treatment at Esalen: and soak in the natural hot springs before and after your treatment.
 Enjoy a meal at Sierra del Mar, the renowned restaurant at Post Ranch Inn, with its spectacular water views and acclaimed seasonally-inspired offerings.